 Costs, both shipping and otherwise, are also affected by the complexity of the features used.
 A standard building with lighting and running water is usually within the low to middle price range.
 However, costs increase in proportion to the features added.
 Some common extras include:

 - Furnishings such as desks, dry erase boards, etc.

 Generally, the longer you expect to use the classroom, the more features you’ll likely want.
 Keep in mind that adding features to an existing structure usually isn’t a major problem, although it can be more cost-effective to add them during the initial order, as it helps keep transportation and assembly costs down.

 Here are quick answers to the most common questions about modular classrooms.

-Do All Modular Homes Look Alike?
+Do All Modular Buildings Look Alike?

 Modular homes, offices, and classrooms have very few design restrictions.
 Nearly all types of standard home plans can be adapted into segments for on-site modular assembly.
 You’ve likely seen modular homes and not even known it.

 They can, but they don’t have to.
 The image of a nondescript, rectangular building in a parking lot is a basic option, but you can add features and customize the design in practically unlimited ways.
 You can even replicate the design of existing buildings to create a uniform look across campus.

 Additionally, if you plan to keep the building in place for many years (or even permanently), you can design your landscaping accordingly.
 Planters, walkways, and grass can make the mod a natural part of campus, instead of a temporary structure.